willyd332/Amazon-Scrape/README.md

 # Amazon Review Scraper in R

-This module scrapes review fata from any Amazon product URL using R. Input your urls into `urls.csv` and run `main.R` to exctract reviews.
+This module scrapes review data from any Amazon product URL using R. Input your urls into `urls.csv` and run `main.R` to exctract reviews.